Mesotheliomia/Asbestos is a Deadly Killer

 Asbestos exposure occurs when homeowners do renovations that disturb it.
 If tackling home improvement projects, watch out for the following:

-Some of the in-home items that may contain asbestos are: attic insulation, shingles and tar, drywall and popcorn ceilings.
+- Materials that contain asbestos include attic insulation, shingles and tar, drywall, and popcorn ceilings.

 - In older homes, don’t perform renovations where asbestos may be present.

 - Never remove asbestos yourself.
 Get a professional abatement specialist.

 - Exposure may occur when you attempt to tear out contaminated products, especially if you cut, saw, sand or drill them.